karsumit94/andrewholsted.github.io/_posts/2012-10-01-Fullcalendar-and-recurring-events.md

     </table>
 </div>

-A brief explanation.

-**weekday** - 1 for Monday, 2 for Tuesday etc. I use 0 if the event repeats daily as the starting weekday name doesn't really matter in that case.
+**weekday** - 1 for Monday, 2 for Tuesday etc. I use 0 if the event repeats daily since the starting weekday name doesn't really matter in that case.

 **repeats** - 1 for recurring events and 0 for single events.